SamWololo/Threatened-Species/README.md

 4/16/2018 update
 Used Susy's key.
 Downloaded the taxize package and loaded the library.
 Data is being retrieved from all the turtles.

+Susy meeting:
+Now that I have unpacked the Testunides order into 273 species, I have something I can work with.
+Susy ran some visualization codes to see what my distribution over different red list categories.
+We found that we have good heterogenetiy in this regard.
+One hiccup: some taxa are in outdated categories (from 1994) which means that I have to rename them.
+I need to then grab the map data from GBIF or a similar database.
+IN THE CODE FILTER OUT SPECIES WITHOUT REDLIST DATA.
+Otherwise you will have a massive amount of data, much of which you will not need.
+Once you get GBIF data, remember to get rid of NA's, 0's and duplicates.
+Once you do this, you can then merge the dataframes into one, which will give us a big ol' dataframe that we can use for our maps.

+I went through the code Susy and I went over during office hours.
+I cleaned up the IUCN dataframe of outdated categories as per Wikipedia.
+I should read some literature this week to verify that my decisions were correct.